wesley-trust/wesleytrust-com/_posts/2021-03-29-powershell-wrapped-graphapi-calls.md

                     }
                 }
                 else {
-                    $ErrorMessage = "There are no records to be created" Write-Error $ErrorMessage
+                    $ErrorMessage = "There are no objects to be created, to create an object, one must be supplied" Write-Error $ErrorMessage
+                    throw $ErrorMessage
                 }
             }
             else {